Ready to adopt? Discover the 18 best medium-sized family dog breeds

 Dalmatian

 You must have seen the movie 101 Dalmatians.
-Dalmatians are as cute and playful as the movies, and their spotted coat makes them stand out of the crowd.
+Dalmatians are as cute and playful as in the movies, and their spotted coats make them stand out from the crowd.

-Bred to guard and protect, these medium-sized dogs evolved into loyal and loving household pets that still possess their innate protective instincts.
+Bred to guard and protect, these medium-sized dogs evolved into loyal, loving household pets that retain their innate protective instincts.

 They weigh around 45-70 pounds.